Norteño (music)

-The genre is popular in both Mexico and the United States, especially among the Mexican and Mexican-American community, and it has become popular in other Spanish-speaking countries as far as Colombia and Chile.
+The genre is popular in both Mexico and the United States, especially among the Mexican and Mexican-American community, and it has become popular in other Spanish-speaking countries as far away as Chile.
 Though originating from rural areas, norteño is popular in both rural and urban areas.

 A conjunto norteño is a type of Mexican folk ensemble.
-It mostly includes diatonic accordion, bajo sexto, electric bass or double bass, and drums, and sometimes saxophone.
+It mostly includes diatonic accordion, bajo sexto, electric bass or double bass, drums, and depending on the region, alto saxophone.

 Repertoire

 The norteño repertoire covers canción ranchera, corrido, ballad, bolero, chotís, cumbia, huapango norteño, mazurka, polka, redowa and waltz.

 History

 Origins

-Emperor Maximilian I brought European music to México.
-By 1864 he had accumulated marching bands and musicians to entertain him.
-When Maximilian's empire was defeated, many of his former soldiers and fellow countrymen fled north and dispersed into what is now the southwestern United States.
-Norteño music developed from a blending of Mexican and Spanish oral and musical traditions, military brass band instrumentation, and Germanic musical styles such as polka and waltz.
+Emperor Maximilian I brought Central European music to México during his reign (beginning 1863) in the Second Mexican Empire.
+By 1864, he had accumulated marching bands and musicians to entertain him.
+In 1867, the Mexican Republic executed Maximilian, thereby ending the Austrian empire in Mexico.
+Many of Maximilian's former soldiers and fellow countrymen fled north and dispersed into what is now the southwestern United States.
+Norteño music developed from a blending of Mexican and Spanish oral and musical traditions, military brass band instrumentation, and European musical styles such as polka and waltz.

-European immigrants from Germany, Poland, and the Czech Republic to northern Mexico and the southwestern United States also brought dance traditions such as the varsovienne.
-The focus on the accordion in the music of their home countries was integrated into Mexican music, and the instrument is essential in the genre today.
-It was called norteño because it was most popular in the northern regions of Mexico.
+European immigrants from Germany, Poland, and Czechia to northern Mexico and the southwestern United States also brought dance traditions such as the varsovienne.
+The focus on the accordion in the music of their home countries was integrated into Mexican music, and became an essential instrument.
+It was called norteño ("northern") because it was most popular in the northern regions of Mexico.

 The late 1910s and 1920s were the golden age of the corrido, a form of ballad.
 Mexicans on both sides of the border came to San Antonio, Texas, to record in hotels.
 Their songs memorialize the Mexican political revolution of the time.
 Los Alegres de Terán and Los Donneños were among the first norteño bands.
 Later in the century, the genre became more commercial with the works of Los Relámpagos del Norte and other groups.
 More recent bands such as Intocable integrate elements of rock music and other popular styles.